The Art Law Review: Application of Copyright to Art

 iv Human authorship

-Works that are not created by human beings are not protected by copyright.19 But with the advent of more sophisticated artificial intelligence, this fundamental principal is being challenged.
+Works that are not created by human beings are not protected by copyright.19 But with the advent of more sophisticated artificial intelligence, this fundamental principle is being challenged.
 In 2016, Dutch computer scientists, together with Microsoft and others, created a 'new' Rembrandt portrait painting, using complex algorithms and extensive data from numerous real Rembrandt portraits, and a 3D printer for texture and depth.
 The resulting portrait was startling in its authenticity.20

 An Edmond de Belamy AI-created portrait, programmed by the Parisian group Obvious, sold at Christie's in October 2018 for US$432,500.
 It was signed with a section of the algorithm's code: 'min G max D x [log (D(x))] + z [log(1 – D (G(z)))]'.
 To 'learn', the algorithm was fed 15,000 images of portraits from different time periods.